tailwindlabs/tailwindcss-jit/README.md

 Now start your dev server or build tool as you normally would and you're good to go.

-> Make sure `NODE_ENV` is set to `development` if you are running a watcher, or Tailwind won't watch your template files for changes.
-Use `production` for one-off builds.
+> Make sure you set `NODE_ENV=development` if you are running a watcher, or Tailwind won't watch your template files for changes.
+Set `NODE_ENV=production` for one-off builds.
 >
-> If you want to control whether Tailwind watches files or not more explicitly, set the `TAILWIND_MODE` environment variable to either `watch` or `build`.
+> If you want to control whether Tailwind watches files or not more explicitly, set `TAILWIND_MODE=watch` or `TAILWIND_MODE=build` to override the default `NODE_ENV`-based behavior.

 ---